BjoernTroldahl/Machine-Learning-Classification-for-Guitar-Chords/README.md

 # Machine learning classification software for detecting guitar chords in real-time
+This software is a tool meant to assist novice guitar players in correctly identifying guitar chords while playing and learning guitar.
+Before running the program, NoMachine and MATLAB needs to be installed on your computer.
-Requires an NVIDIA Jetson and an external camera USB-camera.
+Hardware-wise, you also need to connect an NVIDIA Jetson and an external USB-camera to your PC.

 # NVIDIA Jetson
 ## Set up the project on Jetson